akasaki1211/sdf_shadow_threshold_map/README.md

 ```

 ## Options
-- `-i`, `--inputdir` : Specify the input directory path where images are stored.
+- `-i`, `--inputdir` : Specify the input directory path where contains only images.
 This is a required option.
 - `-o`, `--outputdir` : Specify the output directory path where images will be saved.
 Default is 'output'.
 - `-n`, `--outputname` : Specify the base name for the output PNG file.
 Default is 'shadow_threshold_map'.
 - `-b`, `--bitdepth` : Set the bit depth for output PNG files.
 Valid options are 8 or 16.
 Default is 8.